Fiat 500 review

 A cheaper, entry-level Action version has a smaller battery, but an enticing starting price of around £21,000, making it one of the most affordable electric cars on sale.
 For more kit, buyers can step up to Passion or Icon trims, both of which get the more powerful electric motor and larger battery as standard.
 Available as a hatchback or with a retractable fabric roof, the 500 is also the UK's first electric convertible with four seats, but the soft top does increase its price by more than £2,500.

-Like other electric cars, if you can stomach the relatively high price for a city car - or more likely find an affordable finance deal - the running costs start to pay dividends immediately.
-Car tax is free, company-car drivers have much smaller bills and recharging the battery at home costs less than £10 a pop.
-The range-topping 500's large 42kWh battery also gives it an edge over the MINI and Honda, with a range of 199 miles - just over 50 more than those two.
-The Renault ZOE can go even further, however, with a range of almost 250 miles, but most versions of the ZOE are also more expensive.
+Like other electric cars, if you can stomach the relatively high price for a city car – or more likely find an affordable finance deal – the running costs start to pay dividends immediately.
+VED (road tax) is free, company car drivers will face small bills and recharging the battery at home costs less than £10 a pop.
+The range-topping 500's 42kWh battery also gives it an edge over the MINI and Honda, with a range of up to 199 miles – just over 50 more than those rivals.
+The Renault ZOE can go even farther, with a range of almost 250 miles, but most versions are also more expensive than the Fiat.

 With 117bhp and instant pulling power, the 500 feels effortlessly quick around town, getting up to speed in next to no time.
 It also has a sharp turning circle and its suspension can cope with most potholes, making it an ideal urban runaround.
 Its range and up to 85kW fast charging should also make occasional longer trips relatively straightforward.

 The less expensive 500 Action gets a 23.9kWh battery and a 92bhp motor.
 Its official range is 118 miles, increasing to around 150 miles if you stay at city speeds.
 Acceleration from 0-62mph takes 9.5 seconds – half-a-second slower than the more expensive version.